meza/Stonecraft/docs/docs/06-access-widening.md

 #### Replacing template on build/run

-If you used Stonecutter before, this is where lies the main difference.
+If you used Stonecutter before, this is where the main difference lies.

 Stonecraft already defines variable replacements in the `processResources` task, so modifying the replaced templates in this task will override all the other variables defined and used by Stonecraft.

 Instead, we will use the convenient `variableReplacements` properties in `modSettings` to add a new variable replacement.
-You can read about [variableReplacements](configuration/modsettings/variableReplacements) in Stonecraft.
+You can read about [variableReplacements](/docs/configuration/modsettings/variableReplacements) in Stonecraft.

 In your `build.gradle(.kts)` file, you can add the following and edit it as needed for your use case: